Short-legged ground roller: Distribution and habitat

-The short-legged ground roller is endemic to Madagascar, where is occurs in the northern part of the island through the eastern coast to the southern end of the island.
-Its natural habitat is humid tropical moist lowland forests, from sea-level to 1500 m, although it is commoner at lower altitudes.
-It is almost exclusively found in mature closed forest with large trees but can also be found on slopes with numerous saplings, and is rare in disturbed forest.
+The short-legged ground roller is endemic to Madagascar, where it is present in the northern part of the island through the eastern coast, to the southern end of the island.
+Its natural habitat is humid tropical moist lowland forests, from sea-level to 1500 m, although it is more common at lower altitudes.
+It is almost exclusively found in mature closed forest with large trees, but it can also be found on slopes with numerous saplings.
+It is rarely seen in disturbed forests.

 Description

-The short-legged ground roller has a large head and bill, a puffy throat.
+The short-legged ground roller has a large head and bill, and a puffy throat.
 It is the largest forest ground roller, and is stouter than the other species (except for the scaly ground roller).
-It measures 30 to 38 cm in length and weighs 154–217 g.
-Where sexed individuals have been weighed the males were heavier, but the sample size was small.
-Females are smaller in other body measurements, for example wing chord length, which is 138 to 143 mm in females compared to 140 to 152 mm in males.
-As the name suggests the legs are short for the family, but contrary to its generic name the wings are the longest in the family, making this the most arboreal species, but is still not a strong flier.
+It measures 30 to 38 cm in length, and weighs 154–217 g.
+Where sexed individuals have been weighed, the males were heavier, but the sample size was small.
+Females are smaller in other body measurements, for example the wing chord length, which is 138 to 143 mm in females compared to 140 to 152 mm in males.
+As the name suggests, the legs are short for the family, but contrary to its generic name, the wings are the longest in the family, making this the most arboreal species, but it is still not a strong flier.

 Like the other members of the family, the plumage is cryptic.

 Behaviour

-The short-legged ground roller is a secretive species that has been little studied.
-Everything that is known about the behaviour of the species has come from a single systematic study of a single pair in Masoala National Park and from incidental observations of other birds.
+The short-legged ground roller is a secretive species that has only been limitedly studied.
+Everything that is known about the behaviour of the species has come from a single systematic study of a single pair in Masoala National Park, and from incidental observations of other birds.

 Status and conservation

 The short-legged ground roller is considered to be fairly common in its natural habitat.
-Nevertheless it is considered to be threatened with extinction due to the rapid loss of its habitat to slash and burn for subsistence agriculture.
+Nevertheless, it is considered to be threatened with extinction due to the rapid loss of its habitat to slash and burns for subsistence agriculture.
 Its habitat is also considered to be threatened by climate change.
 Modelling of habitat change due to climate change predicts that the species may lose up to 62% of its current habitat.
 The species is also hunted.